rajprins/anonsurf/README.md

 ![Screenshot](https://github.com/rajprins/anonsurf/raw/master/images/anonsurf.png)

-ParrotSec's anonsurf and stealth, ported to work with Debian/Ubuntu systems.
-Now with a simple GUI wrapper for your convenience.
+Anonymous browsing service using Tor.
+Loosely based on ParrotSec's anonsurf and stealth, ported to work with Debian/Ubuntu systems.
+Now with a simple GTK UI for your convenience.

 Modifications have been made to use the DNS servers of Private Internet Access (instead of FrozenDNS), and fixes for users who don't use the resolvconf application.

-NOTE: This will work on most Debian/Ubuntu systems, but this has only been tested on Kali Linux.
+NOTE: This should work on most Debian/Ubuntu systems, including Kali Linux.
+It will not work on non-Debian systems.

 ## How to use this repo